-Tip: The location of the sagittal resection should be considered when setting up the medial-lateral placement of the guide to ensure availability to place an undercut pin through the block.
+Figure 6 Tip: The location of the sagittal resection should be considered when setting up the medial-lateral placement of the guide to ensure availability to place an undercut pin through the block.
 There are targeting marks on the top of the block to illustrate available placement area (Figure 7).
-Once this provisional alignment is established, a headed rimmed pin may now be placed in one of two holes provided to secure the extramedulary guide assembly to the anterior proximal tibia.
-After the guide has been fixed in one of the two provisional holes, the guide can still be translated to fine tune depth, slope and varus/valgus alignment.
+Once this provisional alignment is established, a headed rimmed pin may now be placed in one of two holes provided to secure the EM guide assembly to the anterior proximal tibia.
+After the pin has been fixed in one of the two provisional holes, the guide can still be translated to fine tune depth, slope and varus/valgus alignment.

-Setting the Depth of the Cutting Guide After the tibia guide is provisionally fixed, and varus/valus and slope alignments have been established, a final resection depth may be selected by use of the micro-adjustment feature on the cutting guide (Figure 8).
+Figure 7 Setting the Depth of the Cutting Guide After the tibia guide is provisionally fixed, and varus/valgus and slope alignments have been established, a final resection depth may be selected by use of the micro-adjustment feature on the cutting guide (Figure 8).
 Once this depth has been selected, cutting head movement may now be restricted by using the lock feature on the cutting guide.
 This is done by turning the lock screw clockwise to tighten the guide.
 Tip: The provisional pin may be sufficient to provide a rigid construct for resection.
 If additional fixation is needed, a pin hole has been provided in the cutting head to further secure the guide.
 Preoperative evaluation of deformity may aid in determining resection depth.
 (See sections below on using reference instruments to aid in establishing final resection depth.)

-Figure 8 Using the Tibia Styli Two double ended styli are offered to aid setting the resection depth.
+Figure 8 Using the Tibia Stylus Two double ended styli are offered to aid setting the resection depth.
 These styli reference 2, 3, 4 or 5 millimeters between the tip and slotted resection surface (Figure 9).
-Tip: If desired the proximal surface of the block may be used as a non-slotted cutting surface by adjusting the depth distally 4 mm from depth referenced from slot.
 Stylus selection is dependent on wear and deformity.
 Increased wear should result in a smaller depth selection and less wear should result in a larger depth of resection.

-Figure 9

-Using the Tibia Spoons

-Optional: Reference spoons are offered in 1, 2 and 3 millimeter thicknesses.
+Typically 2mm or slightly less as referenced at the maximum point of defect is considered a standard initial resection for lateral compartment.
+Tip: If desired the proximal surface of the block may be used as a non-slotted cutting surface by adjusting the depth distally 4mm from depth referenced from slot.
+Using the Tibia Spoons Optional: Reference spoons are offered in 1, 2 and 3 millimeter thicknesses.
 These spoons may be placed between the worn proximal tibia and femur and used in conjunction with the connector shown in Figure 10 to provide an initial tibia resection depth reference.
 These spoons are configured to prepare for an 8 mm implant construct when referencing the resection slot.